Nootropics: Do Brain Supplements Really Work?

 In today’s age of entrepreneurial competition and innovation, people of all ages are vying for ways to get ahead of the curve when it comes to personal performance.
 Business executives and students alike yearn for a healthier and more sustainable alternative to pharmaceuticals like Adderall and Ritalin; something to promote the firing and growth of brain synapses that promote learning, thought leadership, and other higher cognitive brain functions.
 While caffeine does its best to keep us awake, there exists an enormous diversity of other supplements which are designed to improve cognitive performance and thinking.
 These are called nootropics.
-If you are looking for other supplements for boosting your performance such as premature ejaculation treatment, some use similar components for your cognitive performance.

->

-> What are Nootropics?
+What are Nootropics?

 Simply put, nootropics are supplements that enhance brain performance by aiding with focus, concentration, learning, and memory.
 The term itself actually refers to a collection of chemicals designed to improve cognitive functionality, some of which are produced naturally, while others are created synthetically.
 The man who coined the term “Nootropic” was Dr. Corneliu E. Giurgea, and is renowned for his work in brain pharmacology and cognitive performance research.
 His background was in Psychology and Chemistry, both of which helped Giurgea to establish a basis of principles that went into his development of brain-enhancing drugs.

 These 5 Nootropic principles are as follows: